 “Ownership and allocation of capital: Evidence from 44 countries.”
 Journal of Institutional and Theoretical Economics 170:3 (2014): 427–452 (with J. Eklund).

 “A model of destructive entrepreneurship: Implications for conflict and postconflict recovery.”
 Journal of Conflict Resolution 57:1 (2013): 20–40 (with Z. Acs and U. Weitzel).

 Effective measurement can help policymakers harness a wide variety of gains from entrepreneurshipSameeksha Desai, January 2017Policymakers rely on entrepreneurs to create jobs, provide incomes, innovate, pay taxes to support public revenues, create competition in industries, and much more.
 Due to its highly heterogeneous nature, the choice of entrepreneurship measures is critically important, impacting the diagnosis, analysis, projection, and understanding of potential and existing policy.
-Some key aspects to measure include the (self-employment, new firm formation), (necessity, opportunity), and (growth).
+Some key aspects to measure include the how (self-employment, new firm formation), why (necessity, opportunity), and what (growth).
 As such, gaining better insight into the challenges of measuring entrepreneurship is a necessary and productive investment for policymakers.MoreLess